WintonCentre/predict-prostate/README.md

 This is a single page web application written in [clojurescript](https://clojurescript.org/).
-The clojurescript compiler generates javascript which runs in an HTML5 capable browser (Chrome, Safari, Firefox, Opera, IE11).
+The clojurescript compiler generates javascript which runs in an HTML5 capable browser (Chrome, Safari, Firefox, Opera, IE11, Edge).
 It uses Bootstrap styling to achieve a responsive display that adapts to desktop or mobile screen sizes.